-This report describes the results from a semi-automated approach to the mapping of bedrock outcropping at the seabed, applied to Charting Progress 2 (CP2) regions 1 (Northern North Sea) and 2 (Southern North Sea).
-It represents the second phase of this work, following development and initial application of the approach in the Western Channel (CP2 region 3) and Celtic Sea (CP2 region 4) (Diesing et al 2015).
+This report describes the results from a semi-automated approach to the mapping of bedrock outcropping at the seabed, applied to Charting Progress 2 (CP2) regions 5 (Irish Sea), 6 (Minches and Western Scotland) and 7 (Scottish Continental Shelf).
+It represents the third phase of this work, following development and initial application of the approach in the Eastern Channel (CP2 region 3) and Western Channel and Celtic Sea (CP2 region 4) (Diesing et al 2015), Southern North Sea and Northern North Sea (Downie et al 2016).

-As described previously (Diesing et al 2015), the method consists of two elements, namely: 1) the automated spatial prediction of the presence and absence of rock at the seabed using a random forest ensemble model, and; 2) manual editing of the model outputs based on ancillary geological data and expert knowledge.
+The method consisted of two elements, namely: 1) the automated spatial prediction of the presence and absence of rock at the seabed using a random forest ensemble model, and; 2) manual editing of the model outputs based on ancillary geological data and expert knowledge.